NOAA-PSL/stochastic_physics/docs/source/namelist_options.rst

    :header: "Option", "Description"
    :widths: 30, 50

-   "NTRUNC", "Spectral resolution (e.g. T126) of random patterns" "LAT_S", "number of latitude points for the gaussian grid  (must be even)" "LON_S", "number of longitude points for the gaussian grid (recommend 2xLAT_S" "FHSTOCH", "forecast hour to write out random pattern in order to restart the pattern for a different forecast (used in DA), file is stoch_out.F<HHH>"
+   "NTRUNC", "Optional, Spectral resolution (e.g. T126) of random patterns, default is for model to determine proper truncation"
+   "LAT_S", "Optional, number of latitude points for the gaussian grid  (must be even), default is for model to determine gaussian grid"
+   "LON_S", "Optional, number of longitude points for the gaussian grid (recommend 2xLAT_S, default is for model to determine gaussian grid"
+   "FHSTOCH", "Optional, forecast hour to write out random pattern in order to restart the pattern for a different forecast (used in DA), file is stoch_out.F<HHH>"
-   "STOCHINI", "set to true if wanting to read in a previous random pattern (input file needs to be named stoch_ini)."
+   "STOCHINI", "Optional, set to true if wanting to read in a previous random pattern (input file needs to be named stoch_ini)."

 SPPT options
 """"""""""""